esteil/atvfiles/README.txt

 MountBlacklist: Array, paths to mount points to never show.
 > Default: ("/")

+EnableFolderParades: Boolean, enable showing folder parades when a folder has no cover.jpg.
+> Default: YES

 Places: Array, paths for "places"
 > Default: (*RootDirectory*)